1940 Kettering by-election: Candidates

-During the Second World War unopposed by-elections were common, since the major parties had agreed not to contest by-elections when vacancies arose in seats held by the other parties; contests occurred only when independent candidates or minor parties chose to stand.
-However, William Ross, a local steelworker and Labour Party councillor in Corby, wanted to contest the seat.
+According to the terms of the Second World War electoral truce, the Labour party declined to contest the election.
+However, William Ross, a local steelworker and Labour Party councillor in Corby contested the seat.
 He was disowned by his local Labour Party and by the party's National Executive Committee, and stood as a "Workers' and Pensioners' Anti-War" candidate.